zhanhaozhao/VeriTxn/README.md

     WORKLOAD          : Supported workloads include YCSB and TPCC MAX_TXN_PER_PART  : Number of transactions to run per thread per partition USE_SGX           : Enable verification or not
+    VERIFIED_CACHE_SIZ: Size of verified cache
+    ENABLE_DATA_CACHE : Enable data cache or not VERI_TYPE         : Verification method (MERKLE_TREE or PAGE_VERI)
+    INDEX_STRUCT      : Index structure
+    PRE_LOAD          : Enable preload into verified cache or not PROFILING         : Enable profiling or not
+    REAL_TIME         : Enable real time stats or not

 ### Build

+#### Build without SGX

 To build the database

+    make no-sgx
+    make clean && make -j

+#### Build with SGX

+To build the database using SGX (debug mode)

+    make sgx-debug
+    make clean && make -j

+To build the database using SGX (prerelease mode)

+    make sgx-release
     make clean && make -j